 At COVID-19 Alert Level 3:

-No, at Alert Level 3, you are unable to meet with your lawyer in person, even in situations where it isn’t possible to get in contact remotely.
-All documents must be signed remotely in an Alert Level 3 area in order to continue limiting close-physical contact.
+No, at Alert Level 3, you are unable to meet with your lawyer in person at their work premises.
+All documents should be signed remotely in an Alert Level 3 area in order to continue limiting close physical contact.
+You should discuss this situation with your lawyer.

 At COVID-19 Alert Level 2, it is possible to conduct and complete property sales and settlements in person, as long as the necessary public health and physical distancing requirements are complied with.